mirandalu2020/reading-notes/class1.md

 ## Github Markdown

-Github makrdown is a simple way to get straight to the writing without barely any configiration.
+Github makrdown is a simple way to get straight to the writing with minimal configiration, it's good for general documentation, blog writing, or simple website creation.
+In the past, I have created websites using Wix.com, but the free version was loaded with ads and watermarks, and my website was not rendered properly when I used a different display screen.
+I then moved on to WordPress, however in WordPress, I spent more than formatting blocks rather than writing, which defeated the purpose of my goal: quick notetaking.
+Although the learning curve increased from Wix, WordPress, to GitHub (and maybe some HTML when I want to be fancy), I had much more freedome and control over how I want my website to look and organized.

 ## GitHub Pages

     Read for understanding the assigned resources for this class and watch any assigned videos.